GianlucaFuwa/MetaSchwinger.jl/README.md

 ```
 julia -t 2 src/run.jl templates/sim_parameters.jl
 ```
-**!
-Make sure to specify the number of CPU-threads to be equal to or more than the amount of instances when using Parallel Tempering!**

 Measurements are outputted as .txt files in the chosen directories; you can use them to make plots as you wish.